chriskrycho/v4.chriskrycho.com/2014/the-name-of-sin.txt

 Date: 2014-03-05 14:30
 Category: theology
 Tags: M. Div., SEBTS
-Description: Sin is described in various ways in the Old and New Testaments, and these various descriptions and names tell us much about how the authors of the Bible conceived of the power than enslaves us apart from Christ.
+Summary: Sin is described in various ways in the Old and New Testaments, and these various descriptions and names tell us much about how the authors of the Bible conceived of the power than enslaves us apart from Christ.
 Template: formats/class

 Sin is described in various ways in the Old and New Testaments, and these various